 To kickstart your research, here are some of the most popular Electric Pottery Wheel Brands on the market today.

-Brent Wheels may take up more space than a regular Tabletop Electric Wheel.
-They are also quite expensive, as they cost between $1,000 and $1,700.
+Brent Wheels take up more space than a Tabletop Electric Wheel, but they are quite durable and good workhorse wheel to own.

 Once you’ve got your wheel, you can upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.